acpollmann/soccer-training/index.md

 ### How did we implement it?
 For our support vector machine implementation, we first split our dataset into 30% testing and 70% training.
 Then, we standardized the features, removing the mean and scaling them all to unit variance.
 Finally, we used the training data to fit an scikit-learn SVC object (which is an implementation of a support vector machine for classification), observing the 5-fold cross validation scores to determine the the best kernel to use and the best value for the model’s regularization hyperparameterC.

-Initially, our analysis determined that a linear kernel with C=1.1 was the best, yielding a cross validation score of 0.600 and a testing score of 0.595.
+Initially, our analysis determined that a linear kernel with C = 1.1 was the best, yielding a cross validation score of 0.600 and a testing score of 0.595.
 We can then apply LDA to reduce our dataset to two features.

 Performing the same analysis as before on both of these reduced datasets, our new best hyperparameters for ternary classification were a radial basis function kernel with C=0.55, which yield a cross validation score of 0.657 and a testing score of 0.647!
 This is a 5% improvement, by using 2 features instead of 22!